OFFLINE-GmbH/oc-seeder-plugin/README.md

 # oc-seeder-plugin

-Laravel Seeder integration for October CMS
+Laravel Seeder integration for October CMS.

 This plugin integrates Laravel's Factory and Database Seeder features with October CMS.